 Our system is currently skewed to providing financial access to health, which, in itself, is very important as it can be a great barrier to health-seeking behaviour.
 Many want to visit a clinician often (click here for an example) but are unable to due to the system in place in the US.

 We have been tackling the financial barrier with the no-user-fees policy, using HCC coding software from the likes of Foresee Medical and others to increase or decrease medicare payment plans, and moved even further along with the recent signing of the consultancy agreement to begin work on the National Health Insurance Plan.
+Some have chosen to supplement this by asking questions like “how does long term disability insurance work?” and other means, looking for other ways to help them get the funding they need.

 This is apt as we celebrate 40 years of the Alma Ata Declaration, made at a conference in which Jamaica was a key participant and which occurred in Alma Ata city, USSR (now Almaty, Kazakhstan) in 1978.
 The conference was aimed at putting initiatives in place to achieve holistic health and accessible healthcare.